Vlokreeft

 From twilight zone to horror

 Katja Peijnenburg is an evolutionary biologist specializing in zooplankton.
 Together with her colleagues, she studied a special group of amphipods.
-She explains why these animals are so interesting: "Many amphipods live on the seabed.
+She explains why these animals are so interesting: "Many amphipods live on the seafloor or attached to surfaces.
 But the group we studied, the hyperiids, has colonized the open water column and is planktonic throughout its life, especially in the deeper water layers.
 This is the twilight zone of the ocean, between 200 and 1,000 meters deep.
 They have very special adaptations to live there.
 For example, they have very elaborate and developed eyes.
 Some species have as many as twelve independent retinas per eye!
-This makes them look alien-like."
+This makes them look like aliens."

 Om dit object in te laden dien je marketing-cookies te accepteren.